chrekh/puppet-sudo/REFERENCE.md

 Data type: `Hash[String,Hash[String,Optional[Any]]]`

-This is the most important controll-structure for configuring sudo.
+This is the most important control-structure for configuring sudo.
 It consists of a hash with the first level key is the destination file (under
 $includedir), or the special value "_sudoers" for the content of the master sudoers file.
 There is a default content for this that differs for some